Spencer Steer Player Props: Reds vs. Braves

 Spencer Steer At The Plate

-- Steer has had at least one RBI in 39.7% of his games this year (29 of 73), with two or more RBI 10 times (13.7%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Steer has had an RBI in 30 games this season (40.5%), including 11 multi-RBI outings (14.9%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.